Tetzon (MH640v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Tetzon ("Offspring" or "Beard" attested here as a man's name) shows the head of a man tilted back slightly.
+This black-line drawing of the compound glyph for the personal name Tetzon or Tentzon ("Noble," attested here as a man's name) shows the head of a man tilted back slightly.
 The hair {tzontli) on his head is pronounced.
-Also notable is his jutting chin with a significant beard (also tzontli).
+Also notable is his jutting chin with a significant beard (tenzontli, which breaks down into tentli + tzontli).
+The big hair and the beard are phonetic indicators.

 Description, Credit: